Claude vs ChatGPT for business: which to build on

 - Your use case involves long documents, complex reasoning, or nuanced writing

-- You are concerned about AI confabulation (Claude is more likely to say it does not know)
+- You are worried about the model making things up, since Claude is more likely to say it does not know

-- Your workflow involves legal, medical, or financial content where hallucination risk is high
+- Your workflow touches legal, medical, or financial content where a wrong answer is expensive

 The practical recommendation: most SMEs should start with ChatGPT because the integrations are faster and the ecosystem is larger.
-If you hit quality limitations specific to your use case after 4 to 6 weeks of running a workflow, then test Claude on those specific tasks.
+If you hit quality limits specific to your use case after four to six weeks of running a real workflow, test Claude on those exact tasks and switch only if the difference is visible in the work.

 Neither ChatGPT nor Claude can originate strategy, validate demand, or build relationships.
-Both are tools that execute well-designed workflows.
-The quality of the output is bounded by the quality of the system prompt and the specificity of the input.
-A poorly designed workflow on Claude will produce worse results than a well-designed workflow on ChatGPT, and vice versa.
+Both are tools that execute well-designed workflows, and the quality of the output is bounded by the quality of the system prompt and the specificity of the input.
+A poorly designed workflow on Claude will produce worse results than a well-designed workflow on ChatGPT, and the reverse holds too.

 Frequently asked questions